hyperlane-xyz/hip/HIP-8.md

 **Open questions**

 - recording stake globally?
   - punting, solved with the challenger mapping
 - churn for operators?
   - MAX_UINT32
 - minimum stake requirment for operators?
   - 0
 - business questions for the validators?
   - are there requirements from the operator side to be included in the AVS - incentives, etc.

-Eigenlayer
+### Appendix

-Contracts
+**StakeRegistry**

 A quorum is a grouping and configuration of specific kinds of stake that an AVS considers when interacting with Operators.
 When Operators register for an AVS, they select one or more quorums within the AVS to register for.